• Home

 Consider adding data labels directly on the segments.
 This saves your audience from guessing the values.
 Use horizontal bars if the segment names are long.
 This way, the names are readable without tilting your head.

 Large datasets can turn your diagram into a confusing mess.
 To avoid this, limit the number of segments.
 Focus on the most important data points.
 Combine smaller segments into an “Other” category.
-This keeps the chart clean and focused.
+This keeps the diagram clean and focused.

 Use a consistent scale for all bars.
 Inconsistent scales can mislead readers, create misleading charts, and confuse them.
 If the data range is too wide, consider using a logarithmic scale.
 This can help in managing large variations in data values.

-Accurate representation is key.
+Accurate data representation is key.
 Misleading Stacked Bar Diagram can cause mistrust.
 Always use proportional segments.
 A 50% segment should look like half the bar, not more or less.

 Avoid using 3D effects.
 They can distort the data and mislead your audience.
 Stick to 2D representations for clarity.